 To make money with Arbonne, you can either sell the products as an affiliate (see affiliate marketing) and earn commissions or recruit people under you and build a multi-level team.

-There is a $79 one-time registration fee as a part of the onboarding process which gives you install access to the training and tools you need to get started.
-After the first year, there’s a $30 per annum fee involved.
+There is a $79 one-time registration fee as a part of the onboarding process, which gives you access to the training and tools you need to get started.
+After the first year, a $30 per annum fee is involved.

-To promote a product, you must purchase the product yourself (WHAT?!).
-They start from $250 and go all the way up to $500+.
-To get paid you must also fulfill the minimum order threshold called authorship.
+To promote a product, you must purchase it yourself (WHAT ?!).
+The fees range from $250 to $500+.
+To get paid, you must also fulfill the minimum order threshold called authorship.

-The compensation plan is like with any other MLM business except that you don’t receive any commissions past the second tier (your direct referrals’ downlines) which is a big letdown.
+The compensation plan is like any other MLM business, except that you don’t receive any commissions past the second tier (your direct referrals’ downlines), which is a big letdown.

 See Related: Things You Should Know About Legal Shield – Is It A Scam?